Student-centric advice and objective recommendations

 Yes – parents do qualify for the FAFSA!
 The FAFSA will allow you to unlock need-based financial aid to pay for college.
 This can include need-based grants, like the Pell Grant, which do not need to be paid back and federal student loans which can have more favorable interest rates and more flexible repayment plans available to you.

 We recommend that every single mother who is contemplating going back to college or finishing their degree applies for financial aid with the FAFSA.
-The other benefit to the FAFSA is that you can typically combine need-based financial aid with merit scholarships.
+The other benefit to the FAFSA is that you can typically combine need-based financial assistance with merit scholarships.

 Where else can moms find scholarships?